 It can be a pain to be constantly clean up after a shedding pet.
 While you love your furry friends, their hair and dandruff can quickly pile up and get caught in fibers or under furniture.
 Luckily, a robot vacuum can help take some weight off your shoulders by automating the cleaning process.
 It can independently travel around your home and pick up pet hair so you can spend more time with your cats or dogs.
 A robot vacuum can be helpful if you're in the middle of seasonal shedding, as you can program it to clean a room several times a day if needed.

-We've tested over 10 robot vacuum cleaners, and below are our recommendations of the best vacuums for pet hair to buy.
-These recommendations are based not only on their pet-hair cleaning performance on different types of surfaces but also on their design and price.
-For more buying recommendations, take a look at our list of the best vacuums for pet hair, the best robot vacuums, and the best vacuums for high-pile carpet.
+We've tested more than 35 robot vacuum cleaners, and below are our recommendations of the best vacuums for pet hair to buy.
+These recommendations are based not only on their pet-hair cleaning performance on different surfaces but also on their design and price.
+For more, look at our lists of the best vacuums for pet hair, the best robot vacuums, and the best vacuums for high-pile carpet.

-Get the Roborock if you want superior overall performance, but take a look at the eufy if you don't want to spend quite as much and still want a fairly versatile robot vacuum.
+Get the iRobot if you prioritize build quality and superior overall maneuverability, but take a look at the Neato if you want a vacuum that's less demanding in terms of maintenance.